-to offering believe in compensating our colleagues with fair and competitive wages, in addition competitive benefits.
-Approximately 76% of our employees are paid at hourly rates, with the majority paid at rates above the federal minimum wage requirement.
+We colleagues believe in compensating our with fair and competitive wages, in addition to offering competitive benefits.
+Approximately 76% of our employees are paid at hourly rates, which are all paid at rates above the federal minimum wage requirement.
 We offer our full-time eligible employees a range of benefits, including company-paid life insurance.
-The Company provides a comprehensive self-insured health plan and pays approximately 85% of the costs of the plan for participating employees and their families as of December 31, 2021.
+The Company provides a comprehensive self-insured health plan and pays approximately 84% of the costs of the plan for participating employees and their families as of December 31, 2022.
 Recent benchmarking of our health plan indicates comparable benefits, at lower employee contributions, when compared to an applicable Food Manufacturing sector grouping, as well as peer group data.
 In addition, we offer employees the opportunity to purchase an extensive range of other group plan benefits, such as dental, vision, accident, critical illness, disability and voluntary life.
 After one year of employment, full-time employees who meet eligibility requirements may elect to participate in our KSOP retirement plan, which offers a range of investment alternatives and includes many positive features, such as automatic enrollment with scheduled automatic contribution increases and loan provisions.
-Regardless of employees' elections to contribute to the KSOP, the Company contributes shares of Company stock or cash equivalent to 3% of pre-tax earnings for each pay period that hours are worked.
+Regardless of the employees' elections to contribute to the KSOP, the Company contributes shares of Company stock or cash equivalent to 3% of participants' eligible compensation for each pay period that hours are worked.